 This calculator covers four types of common loan products, namely personal instalment loan, revolving loan, credit card cash instalment and credit card cash advance.
 It shows repayment scenarios with different repayment amounts, repayment periods and annualised percentage rates (APR) for review and comparison; and works out the debt-to-income ratio to measure the impact of debt against the borrower's income.
 But this calculator will not be suitable for calculating mortgage and student loans which have specific calculation assumptions.
+The results are for reference only.
+Calculation method may different from other financial institutions.

 - Help users who are considering a new loan to work out the monthly repayment amount/repayment period/borrowing cost, so that users can consider their affordability and compare different loan products, and;